Skip to main content

 The cost of vanlife

-If you are looking for van rentals at a more limited budget, there are several peer-to-peer apps such as the Swedish app Go More or websites such as Hygglo.
+If you are looking for van rentals on a more limited budget, there are several peer-to-peer apps such as the Swedish app GoMore or websites like Hygglo.
 Another way to get your hands on a bargain is to search for groups on Facebook.
-As with all private purchases, you should make sure that the person offering you the rental also has what they’re offering.
-Ask for extra photos, recommendations from other travellers and escrow payment where you pay a deposit that can be retrieved by you if the rental doesn’t meet your expectations.
+As with all private purchases, you should ensure that the person offering you the rental also has what they’re offering.
+Ask for extra photos, recommendations from other travellers and escrow payment, where you pay a deposit that you can retrieve if the rental doesn’t meet your expectations.

 Done with the decisions?
 Now the fun part begins!
-Look for travel inspiration, start planning your trip and embark on a journey through Sweden that could very well be the best adventure of your life.
+Look for travel inspiration, start planning your trip and embark on a journey through Sweden that could be the best adventure of your life.